beego/beedoc/en/Reference_AppConf.md

 	autorecover = false
 	viewspath = "myview"

-If you set value in configuration file, Beego uses it to replace default value.
+If you set value in configuration file, beego uses it to replace default value.

 You can also have other values for your application, for example, database connection information: